UFO-Studios/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## TL;DR

+Behave in a polite & kind manner, and obide by common sense.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our